Skip to content

 The total loss is \(\mathcal{L} = \lambda_\text{trg} \mathcal{L}_\text{st} + \lambda_\text{cont} \mathcal{L}_\text{cont}\):

-• Self-Training Consistency Loss: Using an EMA teacher model, symmetric cross-entropy (SCE) loss is computed over original and augmented views: \(\mathcal{L}_\text{st} = \frac{1}{2} \text{SCE}(Y_t, Y_t^\text{ema}) + \frac{1}{2} \text{SCE}(Y_t^+, Y_t^\text{ema})\); augmented views improve robustness.
+• Self-training Consistency Loss: Uses an EMA teacher model to calculate SCE loss for both the original and augmented views: \(\mathcal{L}_\text{st} = \frac{1}{2} \text{SCE}(Y_t, Y_t^\text{ema}) + \frac{1}{2} \text{SCE}(Y_t^+, Y_t^\text{ema})\).

-• Prototype Contrastive Loss: Source-domain class prototypes \(P_c\) are precomputed and frozen.
-For each sample, the nearest prototype is identified, and an InfoNCE loss pulls the original and augmented view features toward the corresponding prototype: \(\mathcal{L}_\text{cont} = -\frac{1}{2|\mathcal{B}|} \sum_{i} [\log \frac{\exp(\text{sim}(f_i, P_{k(i)})/\kappa)}{\sum_c \exp(\text{sim}(f_i, P_c)/\kappa)} + \text{augmented view term}]\)
+• Prototypical Contrastive Loss: Source domain class prototypes \(P_c\) are pre-computed and frozen.
+For each sample, the nearest prototype is identified, and an InfoNCE loss is used to pull both original and augmented features toward the corresponding prototype: \(\mathcal{L}_\text{cont} = -\frac{1}{2|\mathcal{B}|} \sum_{i} [\log \frac{\exp(\text{sim}(f_i, P_{k(i)})/\kappa)}{\sum_c \exp(\text{sim}(f_i, P_c)/\kappa)} + \text{augmented view term}]\).

-• Gradients update only the scaling vector \(S_t\) and a small number of BN parameters.
+• Gradients only update the scaling vector \(S_t\) and a small number of BN parameters.

 Key Experimental Results